Will change laws to curb mob lynching: Amit Shah

 "The consultation process is going on.
 We will take a call after the consultation is over," he added.

-When a CPI-M member sought to know ideological reasons for rise in mob lynching, Deputy Chairman Venkaiah Naidu said, "Should some community be totally excluded from operation of this act.
-Why are you bringing community in this?"
+When a CPI-M member sought to know ideological reasons for the rise in mob lynching, Deputy Chairman Venkaiah Naidu said, "Should some community be totally excluded from the operation of this act.
+Why are you bringing the community in this?"